A Guide to Minnesota Adoption Laws

 Payment in any form, including gifts or anything of value, in exchange for the placement of a child into an adoption is illegal.

-To find out which MN adoption laws may impact your adoption, and to learn more about the adoption laws in Minnesota, call us now at 1-800-ADOPTION.
+To find out which MN adoption laws may impact your adoption, and to learn more about the adoption laws in Minnesota, please speak with a local adoption attorney.
+To learn more about American Adoptions' programs, call us now at 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.